 Although this might sound like a marketing role, it still has a key attention in the field of analysis.
 A marketing specialist works with product reviewers and other marketing researchers in order to discover what systematic strategies of sales work best.
 From there, the marketing research might use competitor products to analyse the performance of the business from a sales point of view.

-While business analysts concentrate on the operations in and related to the business, the systems analyst has pays close attention to the technology behind the company.
+While business analysts concentrate on the operations in and related to the business, the systems analyst has to pay close attention to the technology behind the company.
 This role, in particular, is linked to IT and software systems.
 The systems analyst is responsible for considering and converting the high-levels of a business’ needs into operational workflow and applicable programs that developers can engineer into software for the business.

 A business consultant is specialised in specific industries and is focused on providing their experience and expertise to a business.
 The consultant looks to implement new systems – based on their industry knowledge – into the company’s processes to target particular objectives.